testnumberorg/testnumber.github.io/index.md

 ## Usage

   *Simply call one of the Telephone Numbers or SIP addresses listed below.
-Listen on the line for information about your calling number.*
+Listen on the line for information about your call and calling number.*

 ## Test PSTN Numbers